makenew/pypackage/README.rst

 ~~~~~~~~

 - Package management with setuptools_ and publishing to PyPI_.
-- Secure dependency management with Pipenv_.
+- Secure dependency management with Poetry_.
 - Linting with Pylint_.
 - pytest_ helps you write better programs.
 - Code coverage reporting with Codecov_.